 I manage to convince her that she doesn’t want to eat it raw and that it should be baked.
 Next I have to convince her there isn’t time to cook said pumpkin that evening, that we can’t have it for dinner or dessert.
 (I failed.
 There was much tears and gnashing of teeth).

-And my daughter, thank goodness, after all that did think the cake was delicious.
-It didn’t hurt that we added chocolate and white chips to the recipe and served it with ice cream.
+And after all that my daughter, thank goodness, t did think the cake was delicious.
+It didn’t hurt that we added chocolate chips to the recipe and served it with ice cream.